Duration: November 2016 to April 2019

 The Global Undergraduate Exchange Program (Global UGRAD) is sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
 This international educational and cultural exchange program brings future leaders to the United States to experience the U.S. educational system, enhance their knowledge, and explore U.S. culture and values.
 It also affords students the opportunity to share their cultures and traditions with people in the United States.
 Global UGRAD is administered by World Learning on behalf of ECA.

-Since 2008, World Learning has placed and monitored over 1,800 Global UGRAD students at over 75 colleges and universities, including Historically Black Colleges and Universities, Hispanic Serving Institutions, and women's colleges.
+Since 2008, World Learning has placed and monitored over 2,000 Global UGRAD students at hundreds of colleges and universities, including Historically Black Colleges and Universities, Hispanic Serving Institutions, and women's colleges.
 Participants leave the United States with the tools to become leaders in their professions and communities.
 Global UGRAD alumni go on to receive Fulbright grants, obtain prestigious international internships, and work in business and government in their home countries.